Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/user.md

 Once all of this is done, simply click "Validate" and the sheet will be reposted in the channel chosen during registration (or in a thread named `📝 • [STATS]` if no channel was chosen during template registration).

 [^1]: It is possible to use a forum, which will automatically create a post for the character.
 The player (and administrators) will be mentioned in the post.
+[^2]: This field is not present if [self-registration](../config/self_registration.md) is allowed and a non-moderator clicked the button, as a non-moderator cannot register a character for another user.